 Step 3.
 Determine whether the Payment is for a Single Bill or Multiple Bills.

-If the payment issued is for multiple Bills, please see the Help Article: Post: Bulk Payment.
+If the payment issued is for multiple Bills, please see the Help Article: Post: Multiple Bill Payment.

 Step 4.
 Enter the Payment Information: ‘Amount,’ ‘Reference Number,’ and ‘Effective Date’

 Amount is the total amount of the payment (e.g. the amount the check is written out for).